GigMate/our_repository/LEGAL_COMPLIANCE_AND_MERCH_VENDOR_GUIDE.md

 - Better artist/fan experience
 - Competitive differentiation

-This positions GigMate as the complete platform for the live music industry: booking, ticketing, messaging, AND merchandise—all in one place.
+This positions GigMate as the complete platform for the live music industry: booking, ticketing, messaging, AND merchandise--all in one place.